96.5kg To Stone

 • Why are there two different systems of measurement?
 Historically, different regions developed independent systems based on local practices and needs.
 The metric system aimed to standardize measurements globally for greater consistency.

 • Which system is better?
 The metric system's decimal-based structure offers significant advantages in terms of simplicity and ease of conversion.
-However, the imperial system remains relevant in certain regions and contexts.
+That said, the imperial system remains relevant in certain regions and contexts.

 • What are the potential errors in conversions?
 Errors can arise from rounding off numbers during conversions or using inaccurate conversion factors.
 Using more decimal places in calculations can minimize such errors.